ando-shah/swarm/README.md

 <br />

 ##### FishController
 Every frame, it checks to see how many fish there are around, within a certain radius (denoted by neighborDistance).
-Similarly it find where the goal entitiy is, and then applies swarming behavior based on the position and speed of those entities.
+Similarly it find where the goal entity is, and then applies swarming behavior based on the position and speed of those entities.
 We use [spatial queries](https://spatialos.improbable.io/docs/reference/10.1/workers/unity/querying-world), to gather the information about neighboring fish and goal.
 <br />